lolwierd/lolwierd/content/notes/prompt-eng.md

-_tested with text-davinci-003 using OpenAI's playground(opens in a new tab) unless otherwise specified.
-The model uses the default configurations, i.e., temperature=0.7 and top-p=1_

 ### Knobs

 - Temperature: higher value -> more deterministic output. lower value -> more creative output (_higher chances of hallucination?_). **essentially increasing the weights of other possible tokens!** as temperature decreases. so obv _**for fact based questions -> lower temp, for creative tasks -> higher temp**_